alvarovegaromero/HackerRank-solutions/README.md

 # HackerRank Solutions
-On this repository I will upload all the solutions I've used for solving HackerRank's exercises.
+Solutions I've used for solving some HackerRank's exercises.